-A way to uncover fraud is to know what's in season before you go to the market.
+A way to uncover fraud is to know what's in season in your area before you go to the market.
 If a stand displays vegetables or fruits that are not in season, they may not be locally grown.
-Especially take note if a vendor offers a wide variety of unseasonal items or exotic fruits.
+Especially take note if a vendor offers a wide variety of unseasonal items or exotic fruits that cannot be grown in your region.